 The EMT has established two executive level decision-making bodies, management teams, to handle market risk management related matters.
-Market risk related management teams (MTs) are the Capital Markets and Sustainability MT (Capital Markets MT) and the Risk Management and Compliance MT (Risk MT).
-The Capital Markets MT's key duties are management of market risk position of the balance sheet, steering the IRRBB strategy, monitoring the balance sheet profitability as well as monitoring key RAF indicators and financial markets.
+Market risk related management teams (MTs) are the Capital Markets MT and the Risk MT.
+The Capital Markets MT's key duties includes management of market risk position of the balance sheet, setting sub-limits for market risks within the risk appetite approved by the Board, steering the IRRBB strategy and deciding on possible strategic mismatch position, monitoring the balance sheet profitability as well as monitoring key RAF indicators and financial markets.
 The Risk MT's task is to ensure that the Group's risks remain within risk appetite and at a level sufficient to maintain the Group's business continuity, strong credit rating and compliance with relevant regulatory requirements.

-Management of market risk
+4.3 Management of market risk